- Public Utilities

 - Corrosion Control.
 To prevent lead from dissolving into water from lead service lines or home plumbing, Troy adjusts the water’s chemistry at the treatment plant.
 This process is known as corrosion control.
 We sample water at homes considered to be high risk to ensure our corrosion control remains effective.
 In the latest sampling conducted in the second half of 2022, DPU had an exceedance where 27 of the 71 samples taken were above the action level for lead.
 More information can be found in the February 20, 2023 public notice.

 Despite our use of corrosion control treatment and the testing of tap water from select households, lead levels can be high in some homes and buildings due to lead-based plumbing components or other factors.
 To find out whether you need to take action in your home:

-- Have your drinking water tested with Free Tap Water Testing.
+- Have your drinking water tested through New York State's Free Tap Water Testing.

 - Learn more on how to Reduce Your Exposure to Lead in Drinking Water.

 Contact the Department of Public Utilities with any questions at 518-237-0343.